Home » Dot Net

 With the advancement of technologies and database it has become a great challenge to retrieve data faster and with less burden on programming part.

-It has become apparent that the next big challenge in programming technology is to reduce the complexity of accessing and integrating information that is not natively defined using OO technology.
+It has become apparent that the next big challenge in programming technology is to cut the complexity of accessing and integrating information that is not natively defined using OO technology.
 The two most common sources of non-OO information are relational databases and XML.

 The major advantage of Microsoft’s LINQ Project is the general approach they have taken because they have integrated a query language irrespective of any specific part.Language Integrated Query can be used with XML,Database or anything which is capable of returning IENUMERABLE.